R3DRUN3/openstack-dev/readme.md

 && vagrant up
 ```

-After the provisioning is completed (It may takes up to 30 minute), you can login to openstack web dashboard at
+After the provisioning is completed (It may takes up to 30 minute), you can login to openstack web dashboard (admin, secret) at
 the following url:
 <br>
 `http://192.168.56.10/`